 When disabled, the friendly name can be customized so admins can tell the difference between user groups with identical common names.
-This can be useful if your implementation includes organizational unit-based user groups with the same common name.
+This can be useful if your implementation includes organizational unit (OU)-based user groups with the same common name.

-Attributes Review and edit the Mapping Values for the listed Attributes, if necessary.
+Attribute Review and edit the Mapping Value for the listed Attribute, if necessary.
 These columns show the mapping between AirWatch user attributes (left) and your directory service attributes (right).
 By default these attributes are values most commonly used in AD.
 Update these mapping values to reflect the values used for your own or other directory service types.

 Note: No AD passwords are stored in the AirWatch database except the Bind account password used to link directory services into your AirWatch environment.
 The Bind account password is stored in an encrypted form in the database and is not accessible from the console.

 Unique session keys are used for each sync connection to the Active Directory server.